Oxygen (O2), in particular, is

 oxygen available for combustion or biological activity.
-This can increase
+Biological

-reaction rates and lead to greater throughput in existing equipment and
+reaction rates, which may permit greater throughput in existing equipment

 Another benefit of oxygen